Mailman (City Letter Carrier)

 Definitely.
 It's never been an issue as far as I know to take a bathroom break as needed even if it means leaving the street you are delivering mail on to go use a lavatory at a public business.
 That's what I usually do.
 I'll leave my route and go to a gas station or the public library that are near my route as needed.
 It doesn't have to be an emergency.

-Asked by JVITTO48 over 9 years ago
+Asked by Kim over 9 years ago

-Asked by LLL over 10 years ago
+Asked by Gayle over 9 years ago